Gauravsunal/IMS/README.md

 And one more file for sale which called as sales.json

-this is all pretty much all about my IMS .
+this is pretty much all about my IMS .